Watts & Water!

 An essential piece of the clean energy puzzle

 According to the Department of Energy, wave energy has the potential to power over 100 million US homes, but is completely underutilized at the moment.
-Wave energy has the advantage of higher predictability, nighttime availability, and significantly higher energy density (~30 kW/m of coastline).
-Such high energy densities also enable the use of the renewable resource for desalination.
+Wave energy has the advantage of higher predictability, nighttime availability, and significantly higher energy density (~30-60 kW/m of coastline).
+The significantly higher energy density enable lower land requirements and a lower carbon foot print compared to other generation forms.

 The ability of muddy seafloors to dampen ocean waves is well documented at various locations around the world.
 In the Gulf of Mexico, the wave–mud interaction is so strong that the storm waves are damped within 100–200 m!
-We used this idea to design a wave-energy converter that responds just like mud to harness the energy of waves passing overhead.
+Our initial shallow water design was inspired by this phenomena.

 The device poses no visual pollution to the ocean surface and no collision danger to boats and sea life.

-High, broadband and omnidirectional absorption efficiency of ocean waves.
+High performance and absorption efficiency of ocean waves.

-The modular design allows the device to scale in width for setting a desired output power capacity.
+The modular design allows our technology to scale for desired output power capacities.

 Join our team